ckenaston/ckenaston.github.io/_posts/2023-10-16-Livability-Magazine.md

 ---
 layout: post
 title: Short Feature in Livability Magazine
+tags: [community, publicity]
 ---

 We moved to Lynchburg last summer and have been working hard to find friends and build community ever since.
 It's never easy adjusting to a new place, but we're doing our best!
 This fall, _Livability_ magazine did <a href="https://livability.com/va/lynchburg/love-where-you-live/new-to-lynchburg-va-find-out-how-to-get-connected/">a short feature</a> on Maria and me and how we've adjusted to our new town.

 <a href="https://livability.com/va/lynchburg/love-where-you-live/new-to-lynchburg-va-find-out-how-to-get-connected/">